GajjarB/kite-aso/CONTRIBUTING.md

-# Contributing To ASO PRO
+# Contributing To KITE ASO

-Thank you for helping make ASO PRO useful for mobile app developers.
+Thank you for helping make KITE ASO useful for mobile app developers.

 ## Contribution Principles